stanfordnlp/CoreNLP/_pages/memory-time.md

 Because of different default annotator choices, if you you try to process this file with the default annotation pipeline from earlier releases of CoreNLP v.3, most likely, it will just fail from lack of memory or your patience will run out before it finishes.
 In v.3.6, you need more than 20GB of RAM to run the default model with default options on this text.
 The default statistical coreference in v.3.6 was just too slow to run fully on large documents like this!

-But even if we turned off coreference altogether and ran with:
+But, in v.3.6, even if we turned off coreference altogether and ran with:

 ```bash
 java -cp "$STANFORD_CORENLP_v360_HOME/*" edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators "tokenize,ssplit,pos,lemma,ner,parse" -file James-Joyce-Ulysses-ch13.txt -outputFormat json
 ```

-then the annotation speed was only about 100 tokens per second, because the default parsing model was also very slow.
+then the annotation speed was still only about 100 tokens per second, because the default parsing model of earlier versions (`englishPCFG.ser.gz`) was also very slow.

 Returning to v.3.7.0 and continuing with turning annotators off, if all you need are parts of speech and named entities, you should run a pipeline like this: